CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 Run the application to make sure that this works and that the visibility of the login form is toggled.

-If you run the feature test again, you will see that the change we made has not changed the error message fromthe one we got before.
+If you run the feature test again, you will see that the change we made has not changed the error message from the one we got before.
 We need to add some logic to our component in order to make the login flow work.

 We are going to add a method called `onLogin` that is going to authenticate the user against the backend system.